Are Triggers Needed for Document-Level Event Extraction?

 \paragraph{\muc} is a dataset introduced to study event extraction in English news articles reporting Latin American terrorist incidents.
 The dataset consists of document-template(s) pairs covering six event types.
 A document can contain no events or multiple events; similarly, an argument role can have no argument entities or multiple entities.
-Following previous work \citep{ du-etal-2021-template, wang-etal-2023-probing}, we reduced the roles to be detected from 24 to 6 --- \textsc{event-type}, \textsc{perpetrator}, \textsc{perpetrator-organization}, \textsc{target}, \textsc{victim}, \textsc{weapon}. \muc does not provide any \trigger-span annotations, but we obtain \human (manually identified) trigger annotations as part of this work.
+Following previous work \citep{ du-etal-2021-template, wang-etal-2023-probing}, we restricted event templates to contain 6 out of the original 24 roles --- \textsc{event-type}, \textsc{perpetrator}, \textsc{perpetrator-organization}, \textsc{target}, \textsc{victim}, \textsc{weapon}. \muc does not provide any \trigger-span annotations, but we obtain \human (manually identified) trigger annotations as part of this work.
 The annotation process is described in Section~\ref{subsec:trigger-creation}.